AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 **NO USER CONTROL RIGHT AXIS**

 The next vector that we need is a right vector that represents the positive x-axis of the camera space.
 To get the right vector we use a little trick by first specifying an up vector that points upwards (in world space).
 Then we do a cross product on the up vector and the direction from step 2.
-Since the result of a cross product is a vector perpendicular () to both vectors
+Since the result of a cross product is a vector perpendicular to both vectors,

 Lastly, we have a camera up position for the y axis to set vertical height on the camera.